 BIM also affords stakeholders the opportunity to view the entire project as a complete 3D model.
 “You're not looking at something just in text and on a 2D view.
 You can actually go in and view it across an entire building in a 3D model,” says Zutec project manager Gemma Hawes.

-By utilizing BIM through cloud-based programmes, co-ordination and agreements between all stakeholders are able to be finalized before any ground is broken.
+By utilising BIM through cloud-based programmes, co-ordination and agreements between all stakeholders are able to be finalised before any ground is broken.

 Why Clash Detection Means A Smoother Handover

 The importance of using BIM software on a project is evident through the amount of efficiencies it can bring.
 It prevents problems by ‘clash detection’ - it highlights possible problems in the design or functionality of the virtual construction, allowing solutions to be found before the problems have a chance to materialise in bricks and mortar.